The Two RV Gypsies: Full-Time RVers

 rocks and the swimming beach no nudity sign

-As the two RV Gypsies started up the path to see the Pea Island Life-Saving Station, they took a look back at the bridge they just crossed.
+As the two RV Gypsies started up the path to see the Pea Island Life-Saving Station, they took a look back at the bridge they just crossed and Karen Duquette took some photos, of course.

 the bridge and dunes the bridge and dune